PAC Competition Rules and Guidelines For Submitting Competition Entries

 Joe moves from B grade to AB in Mar 2016.
 He now has until the 2017 April comp (inclusive) to gather the required awards for upgrading to A grade.
 Note: 12-month rolling period equals 12 consecutive comps.

 Once above B grade there is also a maintenance award level to be sustained in order to stay at that advanced grade.
-AB grade must get 2 honours, A grade 3 honours in the period 1st January to 30th November in the first calendar year following an upgrade.
+AB grade must get 2 honours, A grade 3 honours in a rolling two calendar year period.
+After the November comp every AB and A member has their awards reviewed.

-If this is not avchieved the member regresses back one grade, and will be advised after the November competition of this grade level change.
+Present grade honours from the current and previous calendar years are counted.
+If the maintenance requirement is met, the member stays at that grade level, otherwise the member regresses back one grade, and will be advised in writing of this grade level change.

 There are 2 subject categories for each competition – SET and OPEN.